Olson 30: Racing History

 The Olson 30 originally raced as a MORC (Midget Ocean Racing Class) handicapped competitor.
 MORC is no longer a viable class and Olson 30's now compete in PHRF (Performance Handicap Rating Fleet) and One Design competitions.
-PHRF ratings are typically between 998-999 depending on location, IRC rating is between 0.967 and 0.983.
+PHRF ratings are typically between 998 and 999 depending on location, IRC rating is between 0.967 and 0.983.
 As a demonstration of the boat's seaworthiness, various Olson 30s have sailed in races from Southern California to Mexico, across the Atlantic, and numerous trips from California to France In 1980, 1982, and 1984, Olson 30s competed in the Singlehanded Transpac, a biennial race from San Francisco to Hanalei Bay, Kauai, Hawaii.
 A combination of their relative low cost, speed, and strength has made them a favorite of singlehanded racers on the Pacific Coast.

 For nearly 35 years, the Ultra Light Displacement Boat (ULDB) boats have clashed in measured and friendly rivalries, none more noted than that of the Olson 30 versus the Hobie 33.
-Regardless of the rest of the racing fleet, if there is an Olson and a Hobie on the line, more often than not, the end result of the race does not matter, so long as one beats the other.
+Regardless of the rest of the racing fleet, if there is an Olson and a Hobie on the line, more often than not, the result of the race does not matter, so long as one beats the other.
 The Hobie 33, with her huge sail plan and bulbed keel maintain the general performance advantage over the Olson; however, that does not keep the rivalry from raging, and, even as recently as January, 2018, an Olson beat a Hobie in a drag race from Lauderdale to Key West.
 In 2018 an Olson also beat a Hobie in the Encinal Jack Frost winter series in the San Francisco Bay.

 On the East Coast, an Olson 30 has appeared at least twice in the biennial Bermuda 1-2 race as recently as 2017 (S/V Concussion Hull#202).
 Most recently, an Olson 30 (again, S/V Concussion Hull#202) competed in the annual winter Southern Ocean Racing Conference Islands in the Stream series which begins with a race from Miami to Nassau, and ends with a race from Miami to Havana.